My Ipad for a Typewriter!

-You may not know but the President of Iran was almost cast in the lead role as ‘the most interesting man on the planet’ instead of the current actor in the now infamous Dos Equis commercials.
-You may have even noted their similarity in appearance as did I. At the last minute they weren’t able to resolve a contractual dispute when the Iranian President suddenly demanded weapons grade plutonium and his own personal parking place as one of the stipulations in his contract.
+You may not know this but my sources tell me the former President of Iran was almost cast in the lead role as ‘the most interesting man on the planet’ instead of the current actor in the now infamous Dos Equis commercials.
+You may have even noted their similarity in appearance as did I. At the last minute they weren’t able to resolve a contractual dispute when the former Iranian President suddenly demanded weapons grade plutonium and his own personal parking space as one of the stipulations in his contract.
 The Department of Defense even threw in a free unmanned drone to sweeten the deal but his agent balked.

 My dad taught English and History at the local high school.
 Mom, who was categorically marginalized as ‘unemployed’, spent all her free time refereeing between me and my two brothers.
 That is, when she wasn’t playing paramedic every time we fell out of trees or got a fish hook stuck in our finger.

 Fate often has a way, it seems, to punctuate the things we say and do with the exclamation mark of irony.
 We often aren't aware of the irony we call life until things suddenly come to focus, in the rear view mirror of life.
-Reflecting has a way, it seems, to clarify our lives and sharpen our understanding.
+Reflecting has a way, it seems, of clarifying our lives and sharpening our understanding.

 Move Over Erma!

-Sometime about the age of forty I began writing not for a class but just because I enjoy thinking and writing as a way to put my thoughts down on paper.
+Sometime about the age of forty I began writing not because I enjoy thinking and reminiscing.
 The act of writing forces you to sit and compose, to write and to rewrite until, much like a blacksmith who with flame and pressure and effort forges something from the raw materials around him.